Modeling the wall-slip in large eddy simulations with immersed boundaries: Conclusion

-With the theoretical formulation and associated closure models of IBMLES now established, our future efforts will focus on a posteriori testing to quantify the extent to which the method can reproduce the dynamics of high–Reynolds number flows over complex and moving surfaces.
+With the theoretical formulation and associated closure models of IBMLES now established, our future efforts will focus on \textit{a posteriori} testing to quantify the extent to which the method can reproduce the dynamics of high–Reynolds number flows over complex and moving surfaces as well as the performance of the proposed dynamic slip procedure.